Mbed-TLS/mbedtls/docs/3.0-migration-guide.d/split_config.md

 macro.

 A config file version symbol, `MBEDTLS_CONFIG_VERSION` was introduced.
-Defining it to a particular value will ensure that mbedtls interprets the config file in a way that's compatible with the config file format used by the mbedtls release whose `MBEDTLS_VERSION_NUMBER` has the same value.
+Defining it to a particular value will ensure that Mbed TLS interprets the config file in a way that's compatible with the config file format used by the Mbed TLS release whose `MBEDTLS_VERSION_NUMBER` has the same value.
-The only value supported by mbedtls 3.0.0 is `0x03000000`.
+The only value supported by Mbed TLS 3.0.0 is `0x03000000`.